Our Organisation Search Quick Links

 Meet the Grass10 Team

-In 2017, Teagasc launched a multi-year Grass10 campaign (four years, 2017-2020) to promote sustainable grassland excellence on Irish livestock farms (dairy, beef and sheep).
+The Grass10 campaign aims to promote sustainable grassland excellence on Irish livestock farms (dairy, beef and sheep).
 The Grass10 partners are Grassland Agro, AIB, FBD, Department Agriculture Food & the Marine and the Irish Farmers Journal.
+The primary objective of the Grass10 Campaign is to utilise 10 tonnes of pasture dry matter (DM)/ha per year by achieving 10 grazings per paddock on grassland farms.
+Phase II of the Grass10 campaign focused on the following:

 Grassland – our natural advantage